 The current plan is to have a midterm (about 15% of your grade), a final (about 25%), and five or six homework assignments/projects (about 60%).
 However, I will apply the secondary rule that you cannot get more than one letter grade above the lower of your test and project averages.

 The first two assignments are planned to be individual, but most of the assignments will be done in teams of approximately three students each.
 Teams will be pseudo-randomly assigned so that no two people will be on the same team for any two assignments.
-This mixing of teams was used in Spring 2017, and it worked well.
-Note that none of the projects will be the same as in Spring 2017 -- or any previous semester.
+This mixing of teams is now a normal thing for this course; it works well.
+Note that none of the projects will be the same as in last semester -- or any previous semester.
 In fact, we will use parts of the old sample solutions to help introduce the projects this semester.
-Aside from the processor design being different, the enhancement made in the last project also will be different; it was incorporation of a single-cycle 16-bit floating-point unit in Fall 2016.
+Aside from the processor design being different, the enhancement made in the last project also will be different.

-Professor Dietz tries to minimize travel during the semester, but he probably will be presenting research at LCPC 2017 October 11-13, 2017 and at IEEE/ACM Supercomputing 2017, November 12-17, 2017.
+Professor Dietz tries to minimize travel during the semester, but he will be presenting research at Electronic Imaging 2018 January 29-February 1, 2018.
 Arrangements are not yet final, so there may be some adjustment to the regular class meeting schedule.
 Any schedule changes, including changes made due to weather, are announced on the course website.

 The course material is segmented into 2 exams, a midterm and a final, covering the material suggested in the table above.
 The final will be comprehensive, but with emphasis placed on the material that was not tested on the midterm.
 The midterm will be in class on a date to be announced in class and at the course URL; the final will be in the timeslot scheduled by the office of the registrar.
-The Fall 2017 EE380 final is listed as 1PM Monday, December 11, 2017.
+The Spring 2018 EE380 final is listed as 3:30PM Tuesday, May 1, 2018.